Holland America Line Norwegian fjords: 7 nights from Amsterdam with Zuiderdam

 Stavanger

-The city is lively and rich of attractions for your leisure time: there are plenty of restaurants, bars and sops.
-The city centre is quite small and it’s better to visit it by foot to enjoy the positive atmosphere to the fullest.
-Visiting Stavanger on a cruise to Northern Europe is one of the best ways to benefit from the landscape and for having a direct contact with nature.
+The city is very lively and full of attractions for leisure, including restaurants, clubs, and shops.
+The historic center is quite small and it is worth visiting on foot to fully enjoy the positive atmosphere that you breathe.
+Visiting Stavanger via a cruise in Northern Europe is one of the best ways to fully enjoy the landscape and to experience direct contact with nature.

 Skjolden